Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/technicalSources/09_Search-instructions.md

 5. `#indirectquote#^i practice dying. the dalai lama^{ajahn pasanno}[dalai lama][recollection/death]@metta2008@`

 Search queries are broken into individual strings separated by spaces.
 If all search strings can be found within the five blobs above, then this excerpt is considered to be found.

+The search engine implements the following wildcard characters:

+`_` matches any single character except those with special meaning in the blobs: `#^[]{}@`

+`*` matches any number of characters except those with special meaning

+`$` matches a word boundary

+Spaces divide individual search strings except for groups of characters enclosed in double quotes.
+Characters enclosed in double quotes only match word boundaries, but this can be changed using `*`.
+For example, `"Thai*"` and `$Thai` are equivalent queries.